rgodishela-learning/bookish-couscous/Ansible/README.md

 # ansible-automation
-This repo contains all the code and articles about the Ansible Automation Hyderabad meetups which is happened on Sep 7th 2019
+This repo contains all the code and articles

 #### Agenda: